 Damien Love Guest Blog: Monstrous Devices – An Imaginary Soundtrack

-My book Monstrous Devices is an old-school adventure, filled with magic and mayhem and fights and…sinister business.
+Monstrous Devices is an old-school adventure, filled with magic and mayhem and fights and…sinister stuff.
 It’s about a 12-year-old boy, Alex, who gets drawn into a strange and deadly mystery when his grandfather sends him an old clockwork robot in the mail.
 At first, Alex reckons it’s just another antique toy for his collection.
-But he quickly begins to realise there’s something very different about this one – and that other people are desperate to get their hands on it, too.
-Soon, Alex and his grandfather are on the run, being hunted across a snowy Europe by weird killers, all trying to unlock the secret of the old toy.
+But he quickly begins to realise there’s something different about this one – and possibly something deadly, because it turns out that other people are desperate to get their hands on it, too.
+Soon, Alex and his grandfather are on the run, hunted across a snowy Europe by weird killers, all trying to unlock the secret of the old toy…

-The novel’s for readers aged around 9–12, but older people are allowed to read it too.
+The novel’s for readers aged around 9–12–ish, but older people are allowed to read it too.
 (In fact, I’d encourage it.)
 I’ve tried to put together an imaginary soundtrack to reflect some of the atmospheres and scenes in the book, as well as some of the pop-culture junk swilling around my mind while I was writing.
-Here goes:
+So here goes:

 1. Terrore Nello Spazio (Part 19) – Gino Marinuzzi, Jr.